ieee-umich/ieee-website/README.md

 - Navigate to Website Directory in Your Terminal (obviously you need to `git clone` this repo first...)

 - Run `jekyll serve` (if you're lucky)
-I had to `bundle exec jekyll serve`
+I had to `bundle exec jekyll serve` instead

 ## Note
 This website uses Jekyll, a static website generator.
-Any changes should be made to the markdown files and let Jekyll do the magic for you ;)